Ana Galindo (football manager): Mexico U-20 women's national football team (2022–2024)

 After Mexico women's national under-20 football team manager Maribel Domínguez and her staff were suspended and separated from the team by the Mexican Football Federation, Galindo was named interim manager of the team on 21 July 2022, ahead of the upcoming 2022 U-20 Women's World Cup.
 Galindo was named permanent manager of the U-20 national team in early 2023.
 She would lead the team to win the 2023 CONCACAF Women's U-20 Championship that year.
 During the 2024 FIFA U-20 Women's World Cup, Galindo took the team to the round-of-16 of the competition, where Mexico would be eliminated by the United States in extra time.

 Galindo left the U-20 team on 12 November 2024.

-Club América Femenil (2025–present)
+Club América Femenil (2025–2026)

 Galindo returned to América in June 2025, as an assistant manager of head coach Ángel Villacampa.